 - 2017 – First Angelman syndrome therapeutic enters clinical testing on adolescents

-- Today, there are over five drug companies (from start-ups to established) focused on delivering a therapeutic / cure for Angelman syndrome.
+- Today, there are more than 21 drug companies (from start-ups to established) focused on delivering a therapeutic / cure for Angelman syndrome.
 Scientists believe that a cure for Angelman syndrome will lead to significant breakthroughs for more well-known disorders like Autism, ALS and Parkinson’s.